sunatte-saad/jir_agent/README.md

 #### Epic Operations
 - Create epics
 - List epics (system-wide or project-specific)
+- Search epics by title with fuzzy matching
-- Link tickets to epics
+- Link tickets to epics using **epic titles** (no need for epic keys!)
+- Automatic epic resolution with word-based and fuzzy matching
 - Get epic URLs

 ## Installation